This page was last updated on 27 October, 2021.

 Testing: PCR test required for some countries.

 Quarantine Details: Quarantine for 14 days required for all countries.

 Detailed Travel Advisory

-1. Passengers must complete the ’Public Health Passenger’ form before departure at https://www.mindop.sk/covid/
+1. Passengers must complete the ’Public Health Passenger’ form before arrival.
+The form can be obtained at https://www.mindop.sk/covid/

-2. Passengers must register online before departure at https://korona.gov.sk/ehranica/
+2. Passengers must register online before arrival at https://korona.gov.sk/ehranica/